SAP-samples/cloud-commerce-sample-setup/js-storefront/spartacusstore/README.md

 # Spartacusstore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1.
+This project was generated with [ccv2-project-template/js-storefront/bootstrap.sh](https://github.com/sap-commerce-tools/ccv2-project-template/tree/master/js-storefront)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.